+Where parents decide to have their child registered at school, they have an additional legal duty to ensure that their child attends regularly.
 Parents/carers are expected to arrange for their children to come to school every day whenever possible even if there are on-going medical or other difficulties.
 If a child is recovering from an illness or injury and not strong enough to stand the full rigours of a school day, it may be possible to make special arrangements.
 However, the full quarantine for infectious diseases should be observed.
 Parents/carers should contact the Tutor or Head of Year to discuss this.

 Parents/carers should contact the Tutor or Head of Year if a long absence is known about in advance (e.g. after some operations).
-For extended periods of absence, the school will organise Home Education if necessary.
+For extended periods of absence due to hospitalisation or recovery from serious illness or injury, the school will liaise with the Local Authority to organise medical tuition if this is deemed necessary.
+Alternatively, it may be appropriate for pupils to work in our Inclusion department before returning to their usual lessons.